Shifazzz/movie-rag-system/README.md

 The key parts:
 - **Sentence-BERT**: Converts text into numbers (embeddings) that capture meaning
 - **FAISS**: Fast similarity search to find relevant movie plots
-- **Claude API**: Generates the actual answer based on retrieved plots
+- **Gemini API**: Generates the actual answer based on retrieved plots
 - **Structured Output**: Returns JSON with the answer, which movies were used, and why

 ## Setup

 ### What You Need
 - Python 3.8+
-- Anthropic API key (free tier works)
+- Gemini API key (free tier works)
 - The Wikipedia Movie Plots dataset from Kaggle

 ### Running It